 \subsection{Ejecta evolution}

-In Figures~\ref{fig:hydro_evolution} and \ref{fig:KRA_comoving_photon_distribution}, we show the evolution of the physical conditions in the ejecta for the simulation run performed in this paper.
+In Figures~\ref{fig:hydro_evolution} and \ref{fig:KRA_comoving_photon_distribution}, we show the evolution of the physical conditions in the ejecta.
 The parameters for the run are given in Table~\ref{tab:params}.
-Figure~\ref{fig:hydro_evolution} shows the Lorentz factor (left) and density (right) at different optical depths.
+Figure~\ref{fig:hydro_evolution} shows the Lorentz factor (top) and density (bottom) at different optical depths.
 The distributions at the start of the simulation ($\tau \approx 430$) are given by the black dashed lines.
-At the start of the simulation the ejecta is still accelerating.
-Notably, the initial Lorentz factor in the fast part of the ejecta is less then half of its terminal value, $\eta_f = 400$.
-The acceleration is gradual and the terminal value is never quite reached due to presence of the shocks.
-The maximum value of $\Gamma \simeq 370$ is reached at the reverse shock crossing.
-The forward shock is weaker and it reaches the edge of the ejecta first.
-Once the forward shock has crossed, the downstream region accelerates freely and the average Lorentz factor increases at the expense of the ejecta internal energy.
+At the start of the simulation the ejecta was still accelerating.
+Notably, the initial Lorentz factor in the fast part of the ejecta was less then half of its terminal value, $\eta_f = 400$.
+The acceleration was gradual and the terminal value was never quite reached due to presence of the shocks.
+A maximum value of $\Gamma \simeq 370$ was reached at the reverse shock crossing.
+The forward shock was weaker and it reached the edge of the ejecta first.
+Once the forward shock had crossed, the downstream region accelerated freely and the average Lorentz factor increased at the expense of the ejecta internal energy.

-The density ($\rho R^2$) initially increases drastically in the intermediate region between the slow and the fast part due to adiabatic compression.
-The compression leads to an increase in temperature and pressure, and the shock forms once the immediate downstream pressure has become comparable to the incoming ram pressure.
-As the left-hand side starts off hotter than the right-hand side, the reverse shock forms slightly earlier than the forward shock.
-The density continues to increase after the shocks have launched albeit more slowly.
-When the forward shock has crossed, the acceleration of the downstream leads to a decrease in the density, which in turn leads to a quick drop in the optical depth.
+The density ($\rho R^2$) initially increased drastically in the intermediate region between the slow and the fast part due to adiabatic compression.
+The compression led to an increase in temperature and pressure, and the shocks formed once the immediate downstream pressure had become comparable to the incoming ram pressure.
+As the left-hand side started off hotter than the right-hand side, the reverse shock formed slightly earlier than the forward shock.
+The density continued to increase after the shocks had been launched albeit more slowly.
+When the forward shock had crossed, the acceleration of the downstream led to a decrease in the density, which in turn led to a quick drop in the optical depth.
 This means that there can be a tendency for RMSs to finish their dissipation close to the photosphere, see further discussion in Section~\ref{subsec:disc_high_efficiency}.